AdobeDocs/experience-manager-cloud-service.it-IT/help/implementing/cloud-manager/configure-pipeline.md

 ## Informazioni sul flusso {#understanding-the-flow}

-Puoi configurare la pipeline dalla sezione **Pipeline Settings (Impostazioni pipeline)** dell’interfaccia utente di [!UICONTROL Cloud Manager].
+You can configure your production pipeline from the **Pipeline Settings** tile in the [!UICONTROL Cloud Manager] UI.

 Gestione distribuzione è responsabile della configurazione della pipeline.
 In questo caso, selezionate prima un ramo dall&#39;archivio **Git**.